When we think of the medical profession, most minds turn to doctors and nurses.

-Many anesthesiologists find themselves working much less regular hours.
+Many anesthesiologists find themselves working much fewer regular hours.

 They may put 12 hours in one day and have a day off.

-Even if they have a stable nine to five set of hours, they are probably on call for most of the rest of their time.
+Even if they have regular nine to five-set hours, they are probably on call most of the time.

-As long as they are in the city, they could be called up at any time to come in for an emergency.
+As long as they are in the city, they can be called anytime to come in for an emergency.

 How much do Anesthesiologists Make?

-However, this is not guaranteed, and there are a number of factors that influence this number.
+However, this is not guaranteed, and several factors influence this number.

 First off, training to be an anesthesiologist is long and intense.

-College and medical school are both requirements, as is an internship and potentially a fellowship.
+College and medical school are both requirements, as are an internship and potentially a fellowship.

-These can all lead to large amounts of loans and debt before the job has even begun.
+These can all lead to large loans and debt before the job begins.

-While the typical anesthesiologist will probably have no trouble finding work, they need to manage stress levels, living expenses and financial requirements so they don’t lose their jobs.
+While the typical anesthesiologist probably has no trouble finding work, they need to manage stress levels, living expenses, and financial requirements not to lose their jobs.

 The answer to this is generally a stressful one.

-Once again, training takes a long time and requires advanced schooling, so this requires a large initial investment.
+Training takes a long time and requires advanced schooling, requiring a significant initial investment.

-It may take several years after graduation before the anesthesiologist even pays off their debts, let along begins to live a more luxurious lifestyle.
+It may take several years after graduation before the anesthesiologist even pays off their debts, let alone begins to live a more luxurious lifestyle.

-If you desire to play golf around the world on your vacations and drive exotic cars, you certainly can.
+You certainly can if you desire to play golf worldwide on your vacations and drive exotic cars.

 Due to the hours an anesthesiologist works, family life can sometimes become strained.

-Being on call 24 hours a day can lead to interruptions for any family function, and the call of the hospital is more important than just about anything else.
+Being on call 24 hours a day can lead to family interruptions, as hospital calls are more important than anything else.

 How Can I Become an Anesthesiologist?

-At the very outset, you will need to have graduated high school, potentially with honors.
-While no hospital is going to look at your grades in high school, these grades will help you get into a better college.
+While hospitals won’t look at your high school grades, these grades will help you get into a better college.

 You will need a bachelor’s degree from a reputable university.

-You will then need to attend and graduate medical school, with your specialization in anesthesiology.
+Next, you will need to attend and graduate medical school with your anesthesiology specialization.

-At this point, you will be a M.D. or D.O. depending on your path.
+At this point, you will be an M.D. or D.O., depending on your path.

 You will need to pass the USMLE test and receive a license from the medical board in the state you will be practicing in.